-If you're looking to download Photoshop then you've come to the right place.
-In this guide you'll find everything you need to know about Adobe's incredible digital photo, art and graphic design software.
-Photoshop is the most famous piece of art software in the world – and it's the industry standard for a reason.
+If you're looking to download Photoshop then you're in the right place.
+In this guide, you'll find everything you need to know about Adobe's industry leading digital photo, art and graphic design software.
+Photoshop is the most famous piece of art software in the world for reason.

 Adobe offers a variety of Creative Cloud plans that'll give you access to Photoshop, as well as other essential creative apps if you need them.
 Its top-of-the-range All Apps plan (opens in new tab) means, unsurprisingly, that you can use every CC app, but if you don't need quite that much versatility there are more focused plans available, including the option for Photoshop 2022 on its own.